virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

 - cleanup styles, remove all styles not needed from `styles` folder

 - remove `VcsTooltip.vue` and `form-inputs-controls/composables.js` (useErrorSync)
-- remove all customClasses props and replace with `:class="$attrs.class"` on child elements

 ## Vue 3 Reactivity